BDI-pathogens/ShiverCovid/README.md

 ### Log files

-The main Snakemake output will be in `nohup.out`.
-The location of logs associated with each script will be detailed there.
+The location of logs associated with each script will be detailed in the Snakemake output.

-### Processing failure

-Upon failure:

-1. Investigate the cause of the failure.

-1. Perform any necessary remial action.

-1. Submit the jobs as before.
-Snakemake will restart at the point of failure.

-### Lock files

-If a Snakemake process ends abruptly, some lock files may remain that will prevent a restart.
-Remove them as follows:

-`rm .snakemake/locks/*`

-### Rulegraph

-To create a directed acyclic graph (DAG) of the rules:

-`./rulegraph.sh`

-This will output a file called `rulegraph.svg`.